JoepH123/documentation-action-test/docs/source/index.rst

 Testing automated documentation workflow - new (2)

+How long does update take to be included in page?

 Introduction
 ----------------------
 Welcome to the documentation of the KNVB Game Analyzer (KGB) dashboard.
 The KGB dashboard provides the user with the